 Spider mites tend to target new growth, since the skin of older, thicker leaves is too difficult for them to penetrate.
 Many ficus lyrata caregivers are surprised to look closely at what they suspect to be edema, only to realize the tiny dots are moving!
 Upon closer inspection, silky webs are often detected, confirming the verdict: spider mites.

 Thankfully, spider mites can be controlled naturally.
-A strong jet of water easily dislodges both the bugs and their eggs, so usually, no harsh chemicals are needed.
+A strong jet of water easily dislodges both the bugs and their eggs, so usually no harsh chemicals are needed.
 If this tried-and-true method fails, experts at Colorado State University offer many effective alternatives.
 And we’ve created our Houseplant Leaf Armor to protect your plant from insects as well as bacteria and fungus—see below!
 (As an added bonus, the Leaf Armor also cleans and adds shine your plant’s leaves.)

 False Spider Mites